Greece, Macedonia sign historic deal to end name row - Journal du Cameroun

 “Our two countries should step out of the past and look to the future,” said Macedonia Prime Minister Zoran Zaev.

-Riot police blocked a few hundred flag-waving Greek protesters several kilometres away from the ceremony.
+But as the two countries’ foreign ministers signed the deal Greek protesters clashed with riot police, who beat them back with tear gas near the small village of Pisoderi, 25 kilometres (16 miles) away from the ceremony.

-And in Psarades, priests rang the local church bell in a sign of mourning, an AFP reporter said.
+Six policemen and six protesters were injured, police said, as around 500 demonstrators waving Greek flags tried to approach the signature ceremony.

-The accord aims to start unravelling one of the world’s longest — and arguably most arcane — diplomatic disputes, which began 27 years ago with Macedonia’s declaration of independence but whose roots date back centuries.
+The accord aims to start unravelling one of the world’s longest diplomatic disputes, which began 27 years ago with Macedonia’s declaration of independence but whose roots date back centuries.

-“The time has come again to sing happy songs in the Balkans,” Tsipras said, moments before the document was signed by the two countries’ foreign ministers.
+“The time has come again to sing happy songs in the Balkans,” Tsipras said, moments before the document was signed by the foreign ministers.

-Zaev and several of his ministers arrived by speedboat at the picturesque fishing village of Psarades under a sunny sky, on the southern bank of Lake Prespa that is one of the natural boundaries between the two countries.
+Zaev and several of his ministers arrived by speedboat at the picturesque fishing village of Psarades under a sunny sky, on the southern bank of Lake Prespa, one of the natural boundaries between the two countries.

 Tsipras and Zaev embraced on the village dock and were treated to a standing ovation by gathered dignitaries.